-This is a follow up to a previous article about examples of “differentiation” in textbooks.
-We’re going to look at some bad patterns, or, to use a more precise term, “anti-patterns“.
+This article is a follow up to a previous article about examples of “differentiation” in textbooks.
+We’re going to look at some bad patterns or (to use a more precise term) “anti-patterns“.

-An anti-pattern is something people perceived as a positive solution, despite it having major flaws, plus a much better solution should already exist.
-So, to have an anti-patern we need:
+An anti-pattern is like a decoy.
+A false pattern.
+Something people mistake for a positive solution, yet it has a major flaw, plus a much better solution already exists.

-Crash diets are a perfect examples of anti-patterns: they pop up all the time and gain popularity, even though they are inherently unhealthy and we already have a well-known, real solution: eat balanced meals and exercise daily.
+Crash diets are perfect examples of anti-patterns: they pop up all the time and gain popularity even though they are inherently harmful and we already have a well-known, real solution: eat balanced meals and exercise regularly.

 Anti-Patterns in Differentiation

-When I see examples of differentiation for gifted students in textbooks and in classrooms I note several anti-patterns.
+I’ve noted several common differentiation anti-patterns for gifted students in textbooks and classrooms.
 I’ll call these:

 - Read a book.